The "PePP Squad"

 Dr. Marcelle Gallen has been Chief of the Division of Dental Services at Pohnpei State Hospital in Pohnpei, Federated States of Micronesia since early 2001.
 She has served as Acting Director of the Department of Health Services for the State of Pohnpei many times since early 2004.
 Gallen has served on the Board of Directors for the Department of Education for the Pohnpei State Government since 2005.
 Since 2006, Gallen has also served on the Pohnpei State Government’s Board of Directors for the Personnel Review Board of the Department of Treasury & Administration.
 She served on the Board of Directors for Pohnpei Family Head Start, Inc. from December 2001 to July 2004.
 Gallen was Assistant Coach of the Pohnpei State’s Women’s Volleyball Team at the 2010 Micro Olympic Games in the Republic of Palau.
 After graduating from the Fiji School of Medicine and the University of the South Pacific with a Bachelor of Dental Surgery Degree, Dr. Gallen performed her clinical training at numerous locations in the Republic of Fiji, the Federated States of Micronesia, and the Kingdom of Tonga.
 She received other training at the Summer Institute in Clinical Research Methods at the University of Washington, in Seattle, Washington, in the United States and at the Community College of Micronesia.

-PEPP Board member Marstella E. Jack, Esq., originally from Mokil Island, is a practicing attorney at law in Pohnpei, Federated States of Micronesia.
+PePP Board member Marstella E. Jack, Esq., originally from Mokil Island, is a practicing attorney at law in Pohnpei, Federated States of Micronesia.
 She is a trailblazer for women in the Pacific and a leading Pacific voice on climate change, gender issues, and fisheries protection.
 Jack was formerly her nation’s first female Attorney General and Secretary of the Department of Justice.
 Prior to joining the president’s cabinet, Ms. Jack served as FSM Assistant Attorney General, as Pohnpei State Assistant Attorney General, and as Deputy Assistant Secretary of Foreign Affairs, where Jack was the first female Foreign Service officer in the FSM Department of Foreign Affairs.
 Jack has served as principal legal advisor to the Pohnpei Environmental Protection Agency and as a board director of both the Micronesia Conservation Trust and the Pohnpei Women’s Advisory Council.
 She is also the sub-regional representative to the Board of Directors of the Pacific Concerns Resource Center.
 A Fellow of the Environmental Leadership Program, Jack earned a Master of Laws degree at the University of Hull and was only the second FSM citizen conferred a law degree from the University of the South Pacific.

-Rounding out PEPP’s Board of Directors is Ms. Roylinne Wada, the foremost authority on public health issues in the U.S.-affiliated Pacific Island (USAPI) countries and territories, if not the entire Western and Central Pacific.
+Rounding out PePP’s Board of Directors is Roylinne Wada, the foremost authority on public health issues in the U.S.-affiliated Pacific Island (USAPI) countries and territories, if not the entire Western and Central Pacific.
 Wada is a senior health care specialist who served, from 2003-2013, as Special Assistant to the Assistant Secretary for Insular Affairs of the U.S. Department of the Interior, managing health sector issues for all Compact states out of DOI’s Honolulu Field Office, which she established and coordinated from 2003-2006.
 For over 26 years, Wada taught Nursing and Public Health at the School of Nursing and the Graduate School of Public Health, University of Hawaii.
-She has also served as a public health researcher for the Hawaii State Legislature and as Executive Director of the Pacific Island Health Officers Association.
+She also served as a public health researcher for the Hawaii State Legislature and as Executive Director of the Pacific Island Health Officers Association.
 Wada was a principal in landmark health care studies for the U.S. Congress, represented the USAPI on a White House health care task force, and helped to negotiate the Amended Compacts with the FSM and RMI.
 Wada has a Masters of Public Health, a Masters of Science in Nursing, and a Bachelors of Science in Nursing from the University of Hawaii.
 She also has a Bachelor of Arts in Political Science from Linfield College, Oregon.

 Hot PePPers